 Pruning #

 Hard prune in February or March.
 Regular deadheading during the season promotes new growth.
+See our pruning guide here.

 Propagation #